Lauretta Ngcobo: Return to South Africa

 Ngcobo returned to South Africa with her family in 1994, following the election in which the African National Congress came to power.
 Her husband died in 1997.

 In South Africa she again taught for a while before becoming a Member of the KwaZulu-Natal Legislature, where she spent 11 years before retiring in 2008.
 She published many academic articles, attended many writers' conferences, and delivered papers at various universities.

 She died in hospital in Johannesburg, aged 84, on Tuesday, 3 November 2015, following a stroke.
 The Sunday Times of South Africa obituary described her as a "writer and activist who gave vulnerable women a voice", while Barbara Boswell of the African Gender Institute at the University of Cape Town wrote: "Lauretta Ngcobo's death has robbed us of a significant literary talent, freedom fighter, and feminist voice."

 Awards

 In 2006, Ngcobo received the Lifetime Achievement Literary Award of the South African Literary Awards.

-In 2008, she was awarded the Order of Ikhamanga for her "excellent achievements in the field of literature and through her literary work championing the cause of gender equality in South Africa".
+In 2008, she was awarded the Order of Ikhamanga in Silver for her "excellent achievements in the field of literature and through her literary work championing the cause of gender equality in South Africa".

 She was named an eThekwini Living Legend in 2012, and in 2014 received an honorary doctorate of Technology in Arts and Design from Durban University of Technology.